 - A. Purpose: The purpose of this provision is to preserve open space in the more sensitive areas of the watershed, and to ensure orderly and planned development throughout the watershed. - B. Uses: The participating parcels may include or be developed for residential or non-residential purposes under the Individual Building and Master Plan processes.
+To be eligible to pursue the averaging process, the parent parcel must first have received approval through the required development approval process.

 Eligible uses permitted to utilize this program include but are not limited to: Residential uses intended to meet an identified housing need (i.e. less than 120 percent of AMI), or Civic/Educational/Institutional uses as defined by the Davidson Planning Ordinance.
-Additional uses may be considered by the Board of Adjustment on a case by case basis.
+Additional uses will be considered by the Board of Adjustment on a case by case basis.